helmarw/myClock/README.md

 ### Notes

-Switching between ESP8266 and ESP32 platform requires deleting preferences.txt which the update script will do automatically when updating core.
+Switching between ESP8266 and ESP32 platform requires deleting preferences.txt which the update script will do automatically when updating core. (comment: did that two bit still ESP8266 refused to work for me)

 ### Modifications/fixes

 - added support for MH-ET LIVE D1 mini to PxMatrix.h v1.3.0.
 MH-ET LIVE D1 mini has different SPI ports than the Wemos d1 Mini (see pdf for changes). added the modifided PxMatrix.h as PxMatrix_mod.h to source
-- added display of date
+- added display of date (see pictures above)
 - fixed an issue when reading temperature from DS18b20 sensor
 - fixed couple of issues when in 24h display mode